liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

   ORDER BY courier_id, time DESC
 ```

-So it does what we said in the beginning - it gets the latest location for
+So it does what we said in the beginning--it gets the latest location for
 a given courier.
 Easy enough.

 ## Why did it take so long?

 A quick debugging showed that it took so long because a misbehaving client
 was submitting locations at a way too frequent rate.
-At the time that courier
+At the time, that courier
 had around 2.5 million locations in the database.
 That's quite a lot, but
 nothing that should cause the database to take that long.

 This is probably also a good time to mention that we are running
 _PostgreSQL 9.6_ along with _ecto 2.1.6_ and _postgrex 0.13.3_.

 ## First Attempt

-Ok let's make this faster.
+OK, let's make this faster.
 I got this.
 I know this.
 Let's write a benchmark!
+Benchmarking is done on a production-like database minus the sensitive data so
+that our results will translate to the production environment.
 We'll use [benchee](https://github.com/PragTob/benchee):

 ```elixir